-In biology, my core interest areas are four fold - T/B cell immunology, atherosclerosis provoked cardio-vascular deaths (CVD), molecular motor driven cellular dynamics and population biology.
+- In biology, my core interest areas are four fold - T/B cell immunology, atherosclerosis provoked cardio-vascular deaths (CVD), molecular motor driven cellular dynamics and population biology.
 Two PhD students are currently engaged in researches on the first two topics with more to join soon.
-On all four research areas I have vibrant international collaborations with European and transnational colleagues.
+On all four research areas I have multiple international collaborations with European and transnational colleagues.

 After obtaining a Ph.
 D. in statistical physics and fluid mechanics in 2001 from the Indian Association for the Cultivation of Science (registered: Jadavpur University), India, I began my postdoctoral journey at the Max Planck Institute for the Physics of Complex Systems in Dresden, Germany.
 I was at the MPIPKS for around two and a half years working on chosen problems in mathematical biology (molecular motors), fluid mechanics (turbulence) and condensed matter physics (superconductivity).
 Thereafter, supported by an Alexander von Humboldt fellowship, I moved over to the Hahn-Meitner Institute in Berlin to work in non-equilibrium statistical physics (field theoretic applications in classical critical phenomena).
 This position was followed by a research associateship at the Mathematics Institute, University of Warwick to mathematical model the dynamics of the T cell immunological synapse.
 The UK sojourn led to a Marie Curie Incoming International Fellowship to work on multiple aspects of statistical (strong coupling KPZ model) and biological physics (molecular motors, population biology) at the University of Padua, Italy.
 After a brief stay at the University of Edinburgh, I eventually took up a readership at the University of Delhi, India in 2007 where I moved on to a (permanent) Associate Readership.
 Starting February 2010, I am at Aston, in the interdisciplinary complex systems unit as a lecturer in mathematics.

 My research spans a wide range of interdisciplinary topics involving mathematical biology, epidemiology, medical imaging, gene sequencing, statistical mechanics with its varied applications and fluid mechanics, including the turbulence associated with accretion discs.
-Positions

-- Associate Professor in Physics at the University of Delhi, India: January 2009 to January 2010
+- Associate Professor in Physics at the University of Delhi, India: Jan 2009 to Jan 2010

-- Reader in Physics at the University of Delhi, India: September 2007 to January 2009
+- Reader in Physics at the University of Delhi, India: Nov 2007 to Jan 2009

 Presently teaching two undergraduate modules:

-- Vector Algebra & Geometry and
+- Vector Algebra & Geometry (First year) and

-- Financial Mathematics
+- Financial Mathematics (Final year)

-and a postgraduate (MSc by Research) module:
+and formerly a postgraduate (MSc by Research) module:

-- Stochastic and Nonlinear Dynamical Systems
+- (Previously) Stochastic and Nonlinear Dynamical Systems

 - Immunology - T/B cell immunological synapse & related pathways